ChristianMangwanda/KURE-ART-STUDIO/README.md

 A modern, elegant e-commerce website showcasing authentic Zimbabwean artwork to the global diaspora.
 Built with Next.js 14, TypeScript, and Tailwind CSS.

-## 🎨 About Kure
+ About Kure

-"Kure" means "growth" in Shona, representing our mission to nurture artistic talent while preserving Zimbabwe's cultural heritage.
+"Kure" means "far" in Shona, representing our mission to bring home a little bit closer by artistic talent while preserving Zimbabwe's cultural heritage.
 Each piece in our collection is more than art—it's a bridge connecting diaspora communities to their roots.

-## ✨ Features
+ Features

 - **Modern Design**: Minimalist, elegant interface inspired by high-end art galleries
 - **Responsive**: Fully responsive design that works on all devices